 - Contrast.
 A human’s eye sees contrast in color, position and size the best.

 - Color.
 People tend to choose the things that draw their attention.
 So you can highlight the vehicles on your website, ads, banners, etc. in color.

 - Position.
 Something that has a different position in a row is frequently noticed.
 It’s worth using when you position your vehicles.

 - Size.
 The size that differs from all others also stands out.
 Create contrast to highlight the required goods.

 - A threat.
 Our brain automatically scans the environment and identifies all possible threats.
 Angry faces, roaring animals, violence, etc. can attract attention to your brand, but will hardly win you customers.
 Use such images carefully for your marketing purposes.

 - Goal orientation.
-This item differs from the information mentioned above.
+This topic differs from the information mentioned above.
 It’s not based on passive attention when people do not have specific goals to buy something.
 Goal orientation deals with situations when people have specific goals.
-You have little influence on such buyers but you can push them to select vehicles from your inventory.
+You have little influence on such buyers but you can incite them to select vehicles from your inventory.
 E.g. if a user searches for a white Hyundai Santa Fe, any white SUV will attract his/her attention.

 As you can see catching people’s attention is a real business today.
 Autoxloo’s products and services won’t leave you overlooked.
 With superior technologies and our experience we enable dealers to be leading and competitive players in.. the auto market.
 Contact us to learn more today.